 This activity is designed for interventional radiologists, and trauma surgeons as well as other surgical sub-specialties, intensivists, ER physicians, technologists, nurses, and other healthcare professionals who care for critically-ill acute trauma patient.

-The University of Chicago Pritzker School of Medicine designates this live activity for a maximum of 13 AMA PRA Category 1 Credits™.
+The University of Chicago Pritzker School of Medicine designates this Other activity (live/enduring) for a maximum of 50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 At the conclusion of this activity, participants will be able to:

 • State the appropriate interventional radiology and surgical diagnosis and treatment guidelines for solid organ injuries;